CSC3170-2022Fall/project-team-4/README.md

 ### **Additional Command Support for Assignment 2**

-For the demonstration of the implementation of our database system we will use our previous assignment 2 that we have done on SQL and try to run those queries here on our databse system instead.
-We have made the required databases and chose a few of the queries to test on our database system.
-We cannot implement all the 15 queries from assignment 2 because it would take too long but also mainly because some of those queries requires complex functionalities that our database system simply dont have yet.
+For the demonstration of the implementation of our database system, we will use the previous assignment 2 that we have done on SQL and try to run those queries here on our database system instead.
+We have made the required databases and chosen a few queries to test on our database system.
+We have yet to implement all 15 queries from assignment 2, because our database has limitations in implementing all the complex functionalities.

 To implement the queries we added some additional functionalities to our database systems which are:
 - order by